GoogleChrome/chrome-app-codelab/lab3_mvc/README.md

 1. Check the results by [reloading the app](http://developer.chrome.com/trunk/apps/publish_app.html).

-> Note:The ng-csp directive tells Angular to run in a "content security mode".
-You don't need this directive when using Angular v1.1.0+, as csp mode just works, out of the box.
+> Note: The ng-csp directive tells Angular to run in a "content security mode".
+You don't need this directive when using Angular v1.1.0+.
+We've included it here so that the sample works regardless of the Angular version in use.

 ## Add a Controller